GalaChain/galaswap-bot/README.md

    - `creationLimits`: The bot will stop creating new swaps when it gives a specified amount of the `givingTokenClass` within a specified time period.
 That's configurable here.
 3. `token_config.json`: This config file contains two sections:
    - `priceLimits`: If the price of a token goes out of the range specified here, the bot will completely stop operating until you restart it.
 This can be useful as a failsafe in case of extreme market conditions.
 Note that any of your open swaps will remain open.
 If you don't want to use this, you may specify an empty array `[]` in this file.
    - `projectTokens`: By default, the bot will only fetch price information for "trending" tokens (including $GALA and most other tokens that have prices available on CoinGecko).
 To fetch prices for other tokens, include their symbols here.
+Don't include more than a handful of project tokens or you may get rate-limited.

 The default configuration has some sane defaults for trading GALA and GUSDC in both directions.